 I have always had super low bills.
 It’s not hard to reduce the cost of electricity while still having a comfortable lifestyle.

-Turn everything off when not in use
+1. Turn Everything off When not in use

-Go through your home and turn off everything you don’t need on such as the washing machine, microwave, toaster, gaming consoles, your computer, chargers (unless they are charging a device), lights, heaters etc.
+Go through your home and turn off everything you don’t need on such as the washing machine, microwave, toaster, gaming consoles, computer, chargers (unless they are charging a device), lights, heaters etc.

 How many devices do you have plugged in, using power when you don’t need them on?

-Teach your kids to sleep in the dark instead of having lights on overnight or get solar lights you take out during the day and they bring into their room at night.
+Teach your kids to sleep in the dark instead of having lights on overnight or get solar lights you can charge for their rooms.

 Only use your appliances when needed and ensure dishwashers, washing machines etc have full loads.

 Use a thermos when making tea and coffee to keep it hot longer instead of wasting cups or needing to reboil the kettle because it goes cold.